Medicare, Chronic Conditions Like Cancer or Diabetes, and You

 A Medicare Advantage plan may be a good choice for people who need more medical care for chronic conditions.
 If you choose a Medicare Advantage plan, you may be able to access additional benefits that could help manage or even improve your chronic illness.
-A Medicare Advantage plan includes everything covered by Medicare Part A (hospital coverage) and Part B (medical coverage), in addition to sometimes covering:
+A Medicare Advantage plan includes everything covered by Medicare Part A (hospital coverage) and Part B (medical coverage).

 A Medicare Advantage plan is provided by private health insurance companies instead of the federal government.
 It tends to cover more than original Medicare, and this is why it may be beneficial for people with chronic conditions.
 Medicare Supplement, on the other hand, pays out-of-pocket costs not covered by Original Medicare.